 It is our aim to provide the finest hotel possible in each area we visit.
 We require our hotels to allow us to work in the kitchen and to supervise the cooking and there are many hotels that are not willing to cooperate.
 They simply have no desire for us to be “meddling” in their cooking process nor are they happy about our bringing our equipment into their kitchens.
 We work very hard to find the best hotel in the area that will meet our requirements.
 Because we are not ready to compromise on kashrut, we may not always be able to use a five star hotel.

-A $500 USD Deposit per person must be received at the time of booking in order to confirm your reservation.
+A $500 USD Deposit per person must be received at the time of booking, to confirm your reservation.
 Payment in full is due 60 days before departure.
 A minimum number of participants are required to operate tour dates.
-If a minimum number has not been reached prior to tour departure and the tour is cancelled you will receive a FULL refund.
+If a minimum number has not been reached prior to tour departure and the tour is cancelled, you will receive a FULL refund.

 • 30-59 working days prior to departure 25% of total per passenger